-Clean spaces are good for our health
+Clean offices are good for our health

 Looking to reduce employee sick days and increase overall well-being?
 You might want to start by giving your office a deep clean.
 One Indiana University study found people who maintained cleaner homes to be more active and in better general health than those with messier homes.
-It stands to reason that maintaining a clean workspace might be just as beneficial.
+It stands to reason that maintaining a clean office might be just as beneficial.

 The simple act of incorporating more plant life at work can purify the air and help trap dust.
 And since most of us spend about 90 percent of our time indoors (and Sick Building Syndrome is on the rise), it pays to invest in a clean office.